 I would like to teach you how to develop in the best web framework ever, Ruby on Rails!
 I have taught from the stage, classrooms, corporate training rooms, and one-on-one.
 I'm a published author with lots of experience.
 If you have a willingness to learn, I can teach you Ruby, plus give you direction on how to best market yourself.

-Pensacola Junior College - AS, Computer Science
+Undergraduate Degree: Pensacola Junior College - Associate in Science, Computer Science

 Technology and Computer Science